vinsg/tinytaskmetrics/README.md

 ## Roadmap

+- [ ] Create CI for build and release.
+- [ ] Automate Gradle Portal publishing.
--   [ ] Add HTML report option
+- [ ] Add a minimal HTML report option
+- [ ] Add the ability to pass the task we want to watch.
 - [ ] Add more comprehensive functional tests